ElGeroIngles/damage_system/README.md

 ## Known bugs

-It is not an actual bug but its important that I say it: Don't do /reload when wearing a custom armor, this is due to the fact that in **reload.mcfunction** we reset the stats of the player, just remove that and put it in a separate function.
+It is not an actual bug but its important that I say it: Don't do /reload when wearing a custom armor, this is due to the fact that in **load.mcfunction** we reset the stats of the player, just remove that and put it in a separate function.

 ## Bug Report/Suggestions